astrotars/stream-flutter/README.md

 }
 ```

 This looks hairy, but all that's happening is a simple flexible layout with two elements, an input box and a submit.
 The submit button is the size of the icon, and the text input is flexible which allows it to take up the remaining space.
-We also wrap it in a `Container` with some margin to avoid phone specific features that take up bottom real estate, such as the home indicator on iOS.
+We also wrap it in a `Container` with some margin to avoid phone-specific features that take up bottom real estate, such as the home indicator on iOS.

 When the user has typed a message and hit submit, we're ready to send the message to the Stream channel.
 Here's the implementation of `_sendMessage`: